Access Block Data During Simulation

 % Add a callback for PostOutputs event blk = 'sldemo_msfcn_lms/LMS Adaptive'; h = add_exec_event_listener(blk, ...
 'PostOutputs', @plot_adapt_coefs);

-the standard needed for any listener.
-The first input argument is
+follows the standard needed for any listener.
+The first

-the S-function's block run-time object, and the second argument is
+input argument is the S-function's block run-time object, and the second argument is a structure

 function plot_adapt_coefs(block, ei) %#ok<INUSD> % % Callback function for plotting the current adaptive filtering % coefficients. stemPlot = get_param(block.BlockHandle,'UserData'); est = block.Dwork(2).Data; set(stemPlot(2),'YData',est); drawnow('expose');